dezeroku/ses_local_email/README.md

 Receive emails via SES and store them in S3 bucket (setup via terraform).

-On top of that, a small golang utility is provided that periodically monitors the bucket for changes and downloads the emails if new ones were added (also removing them from the bucket).
+On top of that, there are golang utilities:

+- `s3_monitor`, monitors remote bucket for changes and downloads files if new ones were added (also removing them from the bucket).
+  Adds `.eml` suffix to the files
+- `eml_unpack_attachments`, monitors local directory for new files and unpacks attachments from them (assumes that new files are .eml)

 ## How does it work?

 High level overview of the flow:
 ![Architecture](docs/diagrams/created/overview.png?raw=true "Overview")

-The "Bare Metal" part logic:
+The "Monitor" part logic:

 ```mermaid
   flowchart LR